MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

     - **Fully qualified domain name** (including wildcard FQDNs):
         - Domain name that specifies the exact location of a computer or a host in the Domain Name System (DNS).
         - Provide the ports that you want to include.
-        - NetBIOS is not supported.
+        - NetBIOS isn't supported.
 For example, use `contoso.local/app1` instead of `contoso/app1.`
     - **IP address range (CIDR)**:
         - Classless Inter-Domain Routing (CIDR) represents a range of IP addresses where an IP address is followed by a suffix that indicates the number of network bits in the subnet mask.
         - For example, 192.0.2.0/24 indicates that the first 24 bits of the IP address represent the network address, while the remaining 8 bits represents the host address.